-Virtual-Sitters Seeing Greater Adoption
+Virtual Patient Observation Systems Seeing Greater Adoption

-From a technology standpoint, while virtual sitters that utilize video security cameras enable nurses to see patients, without high-quality audio devices, nurses are not fully equipped to observe, speak to and respond to patient needs.
+From a technology standpoint, while virtual observation systems that utilize video security cameras enable technicians to see patients, without high-quality audio devices, nurses are not fully equipped to observe, speak to and respond to patient needs.
 Without audio, it’s as if nurses are watching a silent movie.
 Audio plays an instrumental role in providing critical information about a scene, whether its important dialogue a patient speaks or the sound of a something breaking that warrants immediate assistance.
 These are some of the reasons why healthcare facilities are incorporating audio solutions into patient observation systems.

 Use Case: Leading Nationwide Healthcare Provider